fusionpbx/fusionpbx-docs/source/firewall/firewall_devices/zyxel.rst

 This guide was created using V4.2/4.25 firmware on a ZyXEL USG60 series UTM router.
-The PBX is in the cloud with a public IP, and the ZyXEL USG60 router is at the customer’s location with the extensions behind it.
+FusionPBX is in the cloud with a public IP, and the ZyXEL USG60 router is at the customer’s location with the extensions behind it.